PRIMITIVE-IO/primitive/README.md

 1. Release the **trigger** to stop moving the world.

+#### GearVR without Controllers

-Holding down the GearVR touchpad for 3 seconds will allow the user to teleport to the point that they are looking at on the ground.
+1. Holding down the GearVR touchpad for 3 seconds will allow the user to teleport to the point that they are looking at on the ground.

 ### Opening and Browsing a Directory